espressif/esp-idf/docs/en/api-reference/system/freertos_additions.rst

     :caption: Retrieving/Returning items in No-Split and Allow-Split ring buffers
     :align: center

 Items in No-Split buffers and Allow-Split buffers are **retrieved in strict FIFO order** and **must be returned** for the occupied space to be freed.
 Multiple items can be retrieved before returning, and the items do not necessarily need to be returned in the order they were retrieved.
-However, the freeing of space must occur in FIFO order, therefore not returning the earliest retrieved item will prevent the space of subsequent items from being freed.
+However, the freeing of space must occur in FIFO order, therefore not returning the earliest retrieved item prevents the space of subsequent items from being freed.

 Referring to the diagram above, the **16, 20, and 8 byte items are retrieved in FIFO order**.
 However, the items are not returned in the order they were retrieved.
 First, the 20 byte item is returned followed by the 8 byte and the 16 byte items.
 The space is not freed until the first item, i.e., the 16 byte item is returned.